 - To seek advice and support if needed.
 Some people have been very helpful (hopefully they will know who they are, and who they are not).

-- To recognise when people are trying to undermine me, because my own development matters.
+- To recognise when people are trying to undermine me.

 I can only hope that some good will come of my making this post, and that these methods may be helpful to some of my readers.
 My advice however, is not to share it on public social media platforms such as Twitter, as trolls can and will undo the work of twenty years in half an hour if you let them.

 I have shuffled this page around a bit as I am not sure where it belongs on this site, but trolls have really convinced me that it needs to be here somewhere.
-I really dread the thought of bumping into any of these people online or out on the hills now.
+I dread the thought of bumping into any of these people out on the hills.